unional/type-plus/README.md

 ## Type Utilities

 `type-plus` also provides additional type utilities.
-These utilities includes utiltiy types and type adjusted functions.
+These utilities includes utility types and type adjusted functions.

 ### Array function

 - `CommonKeys<A>`: gets common keys inside the records in the array `A`.
+- `First<A, Criteria>`: gets first entry satisfying `Criteria`.
 - `Head<A>`: gets the first entry in the array.
 - `IsArray<T>`: `logical` predicate for `Array`.
 - `literalArray(...entries)`: return an array those items are restricted to the provided literals.